Sbphillips19/Survey/README.md

 App to create surveys and send to customers.
-Built using node, react, stripe, sendgrid and more
+Built using node, react, stripe, mongo, sendgrid and more

 **App deployed on Heroku located here:**